cenyou/cenyou.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at the [Bosch Center for AI](https://www.bosch-ai.com/) & [TU Berlin](https://argmin.lis.tu-berlin.de/).
+I am a PhD student at the [Bosch Center for AI](https://www.bosch-ai.com/) & [TU Berlin](https://argmin.lis.tu-berlin.de/), where my research focuses on constrained Bayesian active learning.

-Previously, I studied computational neuroscience at University of Tübingen and mathematics at National Tsing Hua University.
+My earlier work explored the theoretical aspects of algorithms, particularly their convergence properties and the exploration of safe versus unsafe regions.
+Recently, I have been focusing on optimizing deployment speed using e.g. transformer models.

+Before this, I pursued a Master’s in computational neuroscience at the University of Tübingen, supported by the prestigious [Tsung Cho Chang Foundation scholarship](https://www.daad.org.tw/zh/tcc-stipendium/), awarded to only five students in Taiwan each year.
+I completed my undergraduate studies in mathematics at National Tsing Hua University and also spent a year developing database web interfaces while assisting in neurogenetics research.

 Research interests
 ------